ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 and are not necessarily privacy sensitive.
 Still, some information could be privacy sensitive because it might reveal usage characteristics and habits of the user of an application.

-Of course any communication over a network reveals usage characteristics, as all packets, as well as their timing and size, are part of the network-visible wire image {{?RFC8546}}.
+Of course any communication over a network reveals usage characteristics, because all packets, as well as their timing and size, are part of the network-visible wire image {{?RFC8546}}.
 However, the selection of a protocol and its configuration also impacts which information is visible, potentially in clear text, and which other entities can access it.
 In most cases, information provided for protocol and path selection should not directly translate to information that can be observed by network devices on the path.
 However, there might be specific configuration information that is intended for path exposure, e.g., a DiffServ codepoint setting, that is either provided directly by the application or indirectly configured for a traffic profile.